MenakaRevel/MenakaRevel.github.io/_pages/products.md

 <br>

 ## [Altimetry Mapping Procedure for Global River Models](../prod_altimap/)
 Satellite altimetry is an essential tool for monitoring river water levels and enhancing hydrodynamic models.
 However, linking satellite measurements, taken at specific points known as virtual stations (VSs), to river model grids can be difficult due to alignment issues.
 To address this, an Automated Altimetry Mapping Procedure was developed.
 This method automatically matches each virtual station (such as from the HydroWeb database)  to the nearest location in the river network map (e.g., MERIT Hydro), factoring in land cover and river structure.
 Stations are categorized based on their proximity to rivers, including flags for those directly on rivers, on nearby land, or within complex features like multi-channel rivers or the ocean.
 By utilizing AltiMaP, researchers can more accurately identify suitable satellite points for model evaluation, reducing mapping errors and improving the connection between satellite data and model simulations.
-This method builds on the work of Revel et al. and is available for wider use in the hydrology community.
+This method builds on the work of [Revel et al. (2024)](https://doi.org/10.5194/essd-16-75-2024) and is available for wider use in the hydrology community.

 <img src="{{ site.url }}{{ site.baseurl }}/images/prodpic/prod_altimap.jpg" width="50%" height="50%"/>